Accessibility Statement

 1. Microenterprise status

-MA METHOD sp. z o.o. is a microenterprise within the meaning of Article 2(3) of the Annex to Commission Recommendation 2003/361/EC of 6 May 2003, i.e. an enterprise which employs fewer than 10 persons and whose annual turnover and/or annual balance-sheet total does not exceed EUR 2 million.
+Based on our current records, MA METHOD sp. z o.o. qualifies as a microenterprise within the meaning of Article 3(23) of Directive (EU) 2019/882 and Article 2(3) of the Annex to Commission Recommendation 2003/361/EC of 6 May 2003, i.e. an enterprise which employs fewer than 10 persons and whose annual turnover and/or annual balance-sheet total does not exceed EUR 2 million.

 2. Our commitment

-Despite the inapplicability of the Directive to our services, MA Method Academy is committed to making its digital services usable by people with disabilities.
-We aim to progressively improve the accessibility of www.mamethod.com and of the legal subdomain along the lines of the European harmonised standard EN 301 549 (currently v3.2.1, which incorporates WCAG 2.1 Level AA; we will track WCAG 2.2 Level AA where reasonably practicable), in particular:
+Even though the mandatory service requirements described above do not currently apply to us, MA Method Academy is committed to making its digital services usable by people with disabilities.
+We aim to progressively improve the accessibility of www.mamethod.com and of the legal subdomain by reference to EN 301 549 and the Web Content Accessibility Guidelines.
+As of this statement date, the operative EN 301 549 version commonly referenced for EU web accessibility is v3.2.1, which aligns with WCAG 2.1 Level AA; we also track WCAG 2.2 Level AA where reasonably practicable because WCAG 2.2 is a W3C Recommendation, but we do not claim full conformance to EN 301 549 or WCAG.
+In particular, we work towards:

 - logical heading structure on every page;